evernost/gangQin/README.md

 - **Metronome**: practice with perfect timing.
 - **Unbound looped practice**: define a start point and try to play.
 Any mistake jumps you back to the starting point

-## Upcoming features
+## Upcoming features (one day)
-- Metronome with dynamic tempo, ajusts automatically throughout the score
-- Enhanced fingersatz edition, with more shortcuts
-- Dynamic comments display, updated based on the location in the score
+- **Direct view on the real score**: showing the actual score while playing might be quite cool 🙂
+- **Enhanced _fingersatz_ edition**: more shortcuts, make it quicker and easier to edit
+- **More complete playing statistics**: provide some hindsight on the overall playing performance of a song
+- **Dynamic comments display**: a comment, or notes show at a certain cursor, for a certain section, like a copilot
-- More flexible MIDI loading: select the tracks you want to import
+- **Flexible MIDI loading**: select the specific tracks you want to import (MIDI might have way more than 2)
+- **Metronome with dynamic tempo**: ajusts automatically throughout the score.
+Helps also to monitor your playing speed, hence your progress
-- Semi-automated _fingersatz_ edition to simplify the assignation of repeated sections (repeated chords, codas, etc.)
+- **Semi-automated _fingersatz_ edition**: simplify the assignation of repeated sections (repeated chords, codas, etc.)
-- Direct view on the real score using a PDF editor (stay tuned!)

 ## Screenshot